DataDog/documentation/content/en/tagging/_index.md

     | `env:staging:east` | `env`         | `staging:east` |
     | `env_staging:east` | `env_staging` | `east`         |

-5. **Reserved tag keys** `host`, `device`, `source`, and `service` cannot be used in the standard way.

-6. Tags shouldn't originate from unbounded sources, such as EPOCH timestamps, user IDs, or request IDs.
+5. Tags shouldn't originate from unbounded sources, such as EPOCH timestamps, user IDs, or request IDs.
 Doing so may infinitely [increase the number of metrics][2] for your organization and impact your billing.

 ## Assigning Tags